 You have a furnace blowing cold air, which means you are losing money and everyone is bundled up and shivering inside.
 Sound familiar?
-A broken furnace is stressful situation that can make everyone's life difficult.
-You need to call a furnace repair right away before it gets worse or if your furnace won't turn on.
+A broken furnace is a stressful situation that can make everyone's life difficult.
+You need to call a furnace repair before it gets worse or before this leads to your furnace not turning on at all.
 In the meantime, you know that this will happen again next year unless something is done!
-And if you have a heat pump blowing cold air or heat pump blowing room temperature air, our blog about the function of auxiliary heat could be a huge hand to you!
+And if you have a heat pump blowing cold air or room temperature air, our blog about the function of auxiliary heat could be a huge hand to you!

 Find relief for the present and future.
-Once you know how to troubleshoot your furnace not blowing hot air, why it happens, and how to keep it from happening again, you'll never be in this situation again.
+Once you know how to troubleshoot your furnace not blowing hot air, why it happens, and how to keep it from happening, you'll never be in this situation again.
 So let's stir up some heat!

 First, let's take a closer look at how your furnace works.

 Get Furnace Repair From An HVAC Pro

 Let's talk about your HVAC system's heating cycle.

 As soon as the indoor temperature drops below the thermostat's set temperature, the thermostat signals the control board inside the furnace to begin the heating process.
 The combustion process begins by turning on the ignition switch, opening the gas valve, and activating the draft fan.
 The combustion warms up the furnace's heat exchanger.
 As a result of the combustion, flue gases are released outside by the heat exchanger and exhaust pipe.
 A blower fan drives room temperature air past the heat exchanger.
 The cool air absorbs the heat and and from there is forced through your home's air ducts.
 Now that you know how the heating process works, let’s investigate what makes your furnace blow cold air.

 Furthermore, for any of you business owners out there, we also have a blog on commercial HVAC systems explaining how they differ from residential ones.